tlagos1/LoRA_IPv6_implementation/LoRaGateway/readme.md

 4. Changelog
 -------------

+### v5.0.1 ###

+* HAL: Reworked the way the TX start delay is calculated, taking into account the delay introduced by TX notch filter (when enabled) and the delay linked to signal bandwidth separately.

+### v5.0.0 ###

+* HAL: Changed GPS module to get native GPS time (monotonic, no leap second).
+**WARNING**: The native GPS time is not given in standard NMEA messages, so we get it from a proprietary message of the GPS module used on gateway reference design, u-blox 7.
+If you are not using the same GPS module, you may have to update the lgw_parse_ubx() function.
+* HAL: Added lgw_cnt2gps() and lgw_gps2cnt() functions for SX1301<->GPS time
+conversion.
+* HAL: Changed serial port configuration for GPS to properly handle binary messages (UBX).
+* HAL: Added a lgw_gps_disable() function to restore serial configuration as it was before HAL initialization.
+* HAL: Fixed packet time on air calculation using the actual packet preamble size.
+* HAL: Adjusted TX_START_DELAY based on the board reference design to ensure that a packet is sent exactly at 1500µs after the TX trigger (TIMESTAMP or PPS), with a tolerance of +/- 1µs.
+This is mandatory to comply with LoRaWAN specification for Class-B beaconing precise timing.
+**WARNING**: This release provides tx start delay values to be used for Semtech reference designs AP1 and AP2.
+The HAL automatically detects the board version by detecting a FPGA or not.
+If you are using a different reference design or a different FPGA binary version than the one provided with this release, the value to be used for TX start delay may be different.

+### v4.1.3 ###

+* HAL: Reference clock frequency error improvement: The lora_gateway HAL has been updated (3 registers changed) to improve the performance of all gateways based on SX130x.
+The fix greatly improves the reception of packet at SF12, when the frequency offset of the incoming packet is large (mostly below -20ppm of frequency offset).

+WARNING: Systems which do not have the patch will be more prone to packet loss over time, when the crystals of the end-devices will be ageing and have more frequency offset.

 ### v4.1.2 ###

 * HAL: Changed configuration of IQ polarity of FPGA for TX to comply with FPGA